Fifth wheel (Brooks Walker)

+Brooks Walker was an American inventor.
+His inventions included Venetian blinds.
+At the time of his death in 1984, he owned over 250 patents.
+Walker owned the Shasta Forest lumber company.

+Early life

+He was born in Minneapolis.
+He earned a mechanical engineering degree from U.C.
+Berkeley, in 1925.

+Fifth wheel

-In the 1930s the American inventor Brooks Walker invented a device which used added a fifth wheel to cars to aid parallel parking.
+In the 1930s, Walker invented a device which added a fifth wheel to cars to aid parallel parking.
 The extra wheel was mounted on the rear of the vehicle, at right angles to the rest of the wheels.
-When in use, the fifth wheel lifted the weight of the back of the car off its normal rear wheels, allowing the rear of the car to be swung laterally.
+When in use, the fifth wheel lifted the back of the car off its normal rear wheels, allowing the rear of the car to swing laterally.

 Walker was granted a patent for his device, described as a "vehicle lifting and traversing device", in 1935.
-He also demonstrated the device in operation, and the device was featured in LIFE magazine.
+He demonstrated the device, which was featured in LIFE magazine.

-In spite of this, he was unable to sell his invention to the car industry.
+He was unable to sell his invention to the automotive industry.
 Walker continued to attempt to market his device into the 1970s.